Data Protection Strategies

 Define Backup and Archiving: Core Concepts in Data Management

 Backup is crucial for creating copies of data, ensuring restoration in cases of loss, corruption, or disaster.
 This process serves as a vital short-term solution for maintaining business continuity.
-With 84% of businesses now leveraging cloud storage solutions, it’s clear that regular backups are becoming the norm.
+With 84% of businesses now leveraging , it’s clear that regular backups are becoming the norm.
 Furthermore, a striking 91% of organizations employ some form of backup to safeguard their databases, underscoring the widespread acknowledgment of its significance.

 In contrast, archiving involves transferring information that is no longer actively used to a separate storage system for long-term retention.
 This archived data is typically preserved for compliance or historical reference, not for frequent access.
 By archiving, organizations can efficiently manage storage costs while ensuring regulatory compliance, protecting essential information without overburdening active systems.